LawnchairLauncher/lawnicons/README.md

 `Open Lawnicons → Tap "Request icons" → Select and request icons`

 Icon requests become available on the Lawnicons release day and stay open for a short while.
 That said, anyone can become a contributor and add icons.
 It takes some learning, but it's doable.

-> [!NOTE]
-> Open an issue if you know of an icon pack that contains the Lawnicons icon, but Lawnicons doesn't contain that pack's icon yet.